About the Schumacher Center for a New Economics

 - Prior experience with web-editing and design preferred.

 Housing in a 4 bedroom shared home near the Schumacher Center’s office and Library is available.
-This internship will be supported by Rachel Moriarty, Operations Director and Susan Witt, Executive Director.
-The Community Land Trust Intern will work 32 hours per week and will receive a stipend of $100 a week.
+This internship will be supported by Rachel Moriarty, Director of Operations and Susan Witt, Executive Director.
+The Community Land Trust Intern will work 32 hours per week and will receive a stipend of $200 a week.

 If interested, please send a resume, a cover letter, a 1-2 page writing sample, and an unofficial academic transcript to: Schumacher@centerforneweconomics.org with “clt internship” in the subject line.